Securing Cyber in the Sky

 Disrupting commercial flights in the United States would damage the U.S. economy.
 U.S. civil aviation is a huge economic driver, accounting for 5.1 percent of the U.S. economy, generating $1.6 trillion in economic activity, and supporting 10.6 million jobs with earnings of $447 billion, according to a November 2016 FAA economic impact report.

-“The aviation industry, like the rest of the world, is becoming more and more interconnected, which increases attack vectors to gain entry into systems,” said Bob Delorge, Raytheon vice president of Transportation and Support Services.
+“The aviation industry, like the rest of the world, is becoming more and more interconnected, which increases attack vectors to gain entry into systems,” said Bob Delorge, former Raytheon vice president of Transportation and Support Services.
 “But when you understand the domain you're operating in and when you understand the weaknesses and vulnerabilities like Raytheon does, you can build defenses.
 It really plays to our core strengths — engineering and technology.”

 While disrupting air traffic and crippling the economy is frightening enough, the greater fear is that hackers could crash airplanes or make them vanish from radarscopes.
 One solution, the Cyber Intrusion Detection System, is a cyber attack warning system that alerts pilots if anything on the aircraft has been hacked or is doing something it shouldn't.
 Raytheon is working on this company-funded research and development project, and planning to make it available to commercial and military markets within the next couple of years.